pbierkortte/orbeat-time/README.md

 -   Cryptic Output: The output is made cryptic via **reversal and truncation** to 8 characters for a compact code
 -   Leap Year Alignment: The leap years **align with the Gregorian calendar** for practical synchronization for the foreseeable future
 -   Millennium Stability: The 365/366 day system maintains stability for over a **millennium** ensuring long-term reliability
--   Short Weeks: Last week of the new year and first week of new year may **discard days** to maintain both astronomical precision and continuous week cycles
+-   Year Alignment: Shift the **year start** to sync year starts with week starts making the calculation simpler
+-   Short Week: The fractional remainder forms the **zero week** of the next year ensuring all subsequent weeks are full 8-day cycles

 ## Format